 The data for this study were analysed using a multimodal approach.
 Using this method, the ST and TT were compared solely to identify aspects of the tale that the translator has chosen to retain, amplify, omit, or add.
 These parameters were set to identify the variant (i.e., features and themes that do not exist in the original tale) and invariant core (i.e., features and themes in the original narrative) in the translatum, i.e., the batik paintings.
-An interview via email correspondence was also carried out to understand the translation process and the translator's purpose in creating these paintings, which relates to Vermeer's Skopos Theory, first introduced in 1978 (as cited in Vermeer, 1989b).
+An interview via email correspondence was also carried out to understand the translation process and the translator's purpose in creating these paintings, which relates to Vermeer's Skopos Theory (1978).